TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingUnit.rst

 Unit test conventions
 =====================

-TYPO3 unit testing means using the `phpunit <https://phpunit.de/>`_ testing framework.
-TYPO3 comes with as basic `UnitTests.xml <https://github.com/TYPO3/testing-framework/blob/master/Resources/Core/Build/UnitTests.xml>`_ file that can be used by Core and extensions.
+`TYPO3`:pn: unit testing means using the `phpunit <https://phpunit.de/>`_ testing framework. `TYPO3`:pn: comes with as basic `UnitTests.xml <https://github.com/TYPO3/testing-framework/blob/master/Resources/Core/Build/UnitTests.xml>`_ file that can be used by `Core`:pn: and extensions.
 This references a phpunit `bootstrap file
 <https://github.com/TYPO3/testing-framework/blob/master/Resources/Core/Build/UnitTestsBootstrap.php>`_ so
 phpunit does find our main classes.
 Apart from that, there are little conventions: Tests for some "system under test" class in the :file:`Classes/` folder should be located at the same position within the :file:`Test/Unit`